Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Numerical simulations

 where $\|\,.\,\|$ is the standard $L^2$ norm on the considered domain.
 With the previously defined initialization of the observer, the estimation error at initial time is $e_h(0)=e_v(0)=1$, corresponding to a 100\% error on the initial conditions.
 If we assume that the decrease rate is nearly constant in time, then the time evolution of the estimation error is given by:

 where $c_h$ and $c_v$ are the corresponding convergence rates.
 In all the numerical experiments that we have considered, the choice of the weighting coefficients $\beta_h$ and $\beta_v$ does not modify the residual estimation errors at convergence.
-One observes that the convergence rates are linearly proportional to $\beta_h$ (and to $\beta_v=0.1\beta_h$), provided it is not too large.
+We also noticed in the numerical simulations that the convergence rates are linearly proportional to $\beta_h$ (and to $\beta_v=0.1\beta_h$), provided it is not too large.
 This is explained by formula \eqref{eq:upq0} as the Fourier coefficients $g_{pq}^2$ depend linearly on $\beta_h$.